 Potter lay on the ground, trying to get out of range of the tree's reach before standing.
 "Broke your ankle?
 Saved your life, more like!"

 The two of them glared at each other.
 The growling continued.

 "What about them?"
 Severus suddenly said to Potter, still feeling snappish.
 Potter seemed nervous, as if afraid of giving too much away.

 "Used to being bitten by a werewolf?"

 "No, you git!"
-Potter stood now, holding his arms out.
-"Look at me; the moon is up and I'm not a werewolf, am I?"
+Potter stood, holding his arms out.
+"Look at me; the moon has risen and I'm not a werewolf, am I?"

-Severus looked suspiciously back at the growling, snarling animal still trying to get out of the tunnel.
-"But how--"
+Severus peered suspiciously back at the growling, snarling animal trying to escape the tunnel.
+"But how—"

 "Can't you just be glad to be alive?
 Listen; we both need to go to the hospital wing, and you probably can't walk without my help.
 Here," he said, extending a hand.
-Severus looked up at him, feeling a raw hatred that warred with the knowledge that he owed his life to Potter.
+Severus glared at him, feeling a raw hatred warring with the knowledge that he owed his life to Potter.

-It seemed to take forever to reach the castle, and then to hop up the marble stairs leading to the infirmary.
+It seemed to take forever to reach the castle and hop up the marble stairs leading to the infirmary.
 When they burst through the door, Madam Pomfrey was shocked to see them, bloodied and broken as they were.